engintoklu/framethrower.py/README.md

 * ScrollingFrame: a frame which makes it easier to bind scrollbars to its contained widget
 * ButtonFrame: a frame which generates horizontally ordered buttons

 You can use the framethrower.py library by simply putting the file `framethrower.py` into the same directory with your Python project, and then by using the following import line:

 ```python
 import framethrower as ft
 ```

+The code was tested and was observed to be working with Python 2.7 and Python 3.6.

 ## Documentation